Director of ICNS | Professor André van Schaik

-Director - International Centre of Neuromorphic Engineering (ICNS).
+Director - International Centre for Neuromorphic Systems.

 André van Schaik received the M.Sc. degree in electrical engineering from the University of Twente, Enschede, The Netherlands, in 1990 and the Ph.D. degree in electrical engineering from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland, in 1998.